 Nonprofit Bookkeeping Checklist

-Follow this nonprofit bookkeeping checklist to review grant spend, restricted funds, evidence, and month-end finance control.
+Review nonprofit bookkeeping for grant spend, restricted funds, evidence, board reporting, and month-end finance control in South Africa.

 - Nonprofit bookkeeping should clearly separate restricted and general operating activity.